Proprietor and Council of Trustees

 Her grandchildren have also attended South Devon Steiner School and one is still there.
 She is now once again a private tutor.

-Co-opted Council Member
+Trustee and Council Member

 Having trained as a teacher at Goldmith’s College London and taught in mainstream senior schools in Manchester and Leeds, he moved on to become a lecturer in adult education and community development which in turn led to experience in the private sector.